15th Annual Brave Voice

 Accommodations & Meals: Our group will be housed in cabins, some with lake views.
 Participants share L-shaped rooms.
 Healthy and hearty meals (with vegetarian, vegan, and gluten-free options) feature delicious, largely organic, and very healthy vittles.

 Traveling to Brave Voice: White Memorial Camp is approximately 2.5 hours from the Kansas City airport, and 1 hour from the Wichita airport.
 We will provide shuttle for a small fee from Kansas City International Airport for people flying in by 4 p.m.
-Sunday, September 20th, and flying out after 2 p.m., September 25th.
+Sunday, May 16th, and flying out after 2 p.m., May 21st.
 For people driving in, we will share with you people coming from your area for car-pooling.
-Please note: if you are flying in or out days other dates, you will need to make your own arrangements although it is likely we can get you rides from and back to Lawrence, KS or Kansas City.

 Who Comes to Brave Voice?